FAQ

 • Certain foods

-You can prevent bad breath by visit us regularly, staying hydrated, practicing good oral hygiene, using mouth rinses, and by not using tobacco products.
-If your halitosis persists, we recommend that you consult a physician to determine if your bad breath is caused by a medical condition, and receive an appropriate treatment.
+You can prevent bad breath by visiting us regularly, staying hydrated, practicing good oral hygiene, using mouth rinses, and not using tobacco products.
+Regular visits to the dentist play a crucial role in preventing bad breath, as they can identify and address potential issues early on.
+If your halitosis persists, we recommend that you consult a physician to determine if a medical condition causes your bad breath and receive appropriate treatment.